zukixa/home-of-tdd/README.md

 ## Layer 2: Beyond The Fundamentals – Exploring The Depths

-In this section, we delve deeper into the world of Test-Driven Development (TDD) by exploring a variety of advanced topics that not only challenge but also empower developers to refine their testing strategies.
+In this section, we investigate deeper into the world of Test-Driven Development (TDD) by exploring a variety of advanced topics that not only challenge but also empower developers to refine their testing strategies.
 Each additional topic underscores the value of TDD and advocates for its adoption due to the specific benefits it introduces in different contexts of software development.

 - **Test First vs. Test Driven:**